NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 ## Building NGC Systems with Nodes and Cables
-With the above aspect of ngc-learn's theoretical framing in mind, we can craft connectivity patterns of our own by deciding the form that each nodes and cable in our system will take. ngc-learn currently offers a few core nodes and cable types (note ngc-learn is an evolving software framework, so more node/cable types are to come in future releases, either through the NAC team or community contributions).
+With the above aspect of ngc-learn's theoretical framing in mind, we can craft connectivity patterns of our own by deciding the form that each node and cable in our system will take. ngc-learn currently offers a few core nodes and cable types (note ngc-learn is an evolving software framework, so more node/cable types are to come in future releases, either through the NAC team or community contributions).